GenericMappingTools/gmt/doc/rst/source/grdcontour.rst

 -----------

 **grdcontour** reads a 2-D grid file and produces a contour map by tracing each contour through the grid.
-PostScript code is generated and sent to standard output.
 Various options that affect the plotting are available.
-Alternatively, the x/y/z positions of the contour lines may be saved to one or more output files (or stdout) and no plot is produced.
+Alternatively, the *x, y, z* positions of the contour lines may be saved to one or more output files (or stdout) and no plot is produced.

 Required Arguments